 - 3D graphics processor with Vertex and Pixel Shader capability with 128 MB VRAM

-The ESRB rated the game Teen for Blood, Suggestive Themes, Use of Alcohol, Violence.
+The ESRB rated the game Teen for Blood and Gore, Suggestive Themes, Use of Alcohol, Violence.